comp-journalism/Baseline_Problem_for_Algorithm_Audits/README.md

 Analysis is divided up into analysing the images themselves for sentiment using the Microsoft APIs, and analysing the sources of the images (e.g. Business Insider, Breitbart, Salon).

 ## Requirements
-If you use the Anaconda distribution, you're all set.

 * Python 3
 * ipython notebook / Jupyter